mtiutiu-heits/drafts/do_hipaa/README.md

 This approach is not fully `Kubernetes` based.
 It's rather a `hybrid` approach. `Application` tier is fully managed via `Kubernetes`, but the `Database Tier` is not.
 Although, you can deploy databases into `Kubernetes` as well via `StatefulSets` and use `Persistent Volumes` for permanent storage (`DigitalOcean` offers `Block Storage` support for `Volumes`), it adds some overhead in terms of maintenance. `DigitalOcean Managed Database` service simplifies this process so, in the end it's a matter of choice and evaluation of costs between having a `self managed database` inside `Kubernetes` or using the `DigitalOcean` services for this matter.

 `Monitoring` and `Logging` can be `centralized` so that it's not replicated across each region and in each cluster.
-This approach reduces `costs` in general.
+This approach reduces `complexity` and `costs` in general.

 **DigitalOcean Kubernetes Security:**